 What is the vaccination policy for students?

 SFUSD highly encourages anyone who is eligible for the COVID-19 vaccine to get vaccinated before school starts, and is partnering with healthcare and community providers to make vaccines accessible and free for SFUSD families.
 Learn more about the COVID-19 vaccine in San Francisco at sf.gov/covidvaccine.
-Visit SFUSD's COVID-19 vaccine webpage for a calendar of vaccination events, which vaccines are offered at each site, and the latest updates on COVID-19 vaccines.
+Visit SFUSD's COVID-19 vaccine webpage for a calendar of vaccination events and see which vaccines are offered at each site.

 What is the vaccination policy for staff and teachers?

 SFUSD is requiring all staff to report their vaccination status.
 The district is actively promoting all who are eligible for the COVID-19 vaccine to get vaccinated and is partnering with healthcare and community providers to make vaccines accessible and free for SFUSD staff and families.
 All school-based personnel who are not fully vaccinated for COVID-19 must test at least once weekly.